Luxury Drug Addiction Rehab

 Drug addiction treatment

 The risk of addiction is influenced by a person’s individual biology, genetic factors and social environment.
 People who are addicted to drugs may use substances as a way of masking underlying issues such as emotional distress or mental problems.
 Thankfully, through scientific advances, we know how drugs affect the brain and how to treat addiction.
-Through a variety of therapy methods we provide at The Kusnacht Practice, we assert individual care of withdrawal symptoms, submit a tailor-made treatment strategy and work to modify behaviour to prevent a recurrence.
+Through a variety of therapy methods we provide at The Kusnacht Practice, we take individual care of withdrawal symptoms, submit a tailor-made treatment strategy and work to modify behaviour to prevent future symptoms.